MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/windows-server-management-overview.md

 - Operating Systems: The Azure Arc-enabled server’s Operating Systems must be Windows Server 2012 or higher with both Standard/Datacenter editions are supported.

 - Networking: Connectivity methods supported include Public Endpoint, Proxy, Azure Arc Gateway, and Private Endpoint.
-No additional endpoints need to be whitelisted.
+No additional endpoints need to be allowed.

 - Licensing: The Azure Arc-enabled server must be officially licensed through a valid licensing channel.
-Unlicensed servers are not eligible for these benefits.
+Unlicensed servers aren't eligible for these benefits.
 Azure Arc-enabled servers enrolled in Windows Server pay-as-you-go are automatically activated for these benefits.

 - Connectivity: The Azure Arc-enabled server must be *Connected* for enrollment.
-Disconnected and expired servers are not eligible.
+Disconnected and expired servers aren't eligible.
 Usage of the included benefits require connectivity.

-- Regions: Activation is available in all regions where Azure Arc-enabled servers has regional availability with the exception of China North 2, China North 3, and China East 2.
+- Regions: Activation is available in all regions where Azure Arc-enabled servers has regional availability except for China North 2, China North 3, and China East 2.

 - Modes: Customers can use Monitor mode and extension allowlists or blocklists with their attestation to Azure Arc-enabled servers.